thefireofalazer/YouWatch/README.md

 # YouWatch
 YouWatch is a site dedicated to making what YouTube used to be.
-The project is handled by Derivative Solutions, and thefireofalazer.
+The project is handled by Derivative Solutions and thefireofalazer.

 This is now encorporating the web framework Django!
 To see this version please visit aidanlr.pythonanywhere.com